Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 I don’t have a general coverage VHF receiver and I have no experience scanning those bands.
 Because of the huge band, 30 – 199.975 MHz, scanning would take a long time and the traditional VHF scanner function would be, I suspect, impractical.
 There are 100 memory locations, and the VHF user might want to create presets for stations of local interest.

-I have so far not received any VHF transmissions except the NOAA weather station and FM broadcasts.
+I have so far not received any VHF transmissions except the NOAA weather stations.

 Battery life

 I haven’t tested the radio’s battery life except to note that with some use the battery indicator went down from 3 bars to 2.
 The battery is advertised as 1000 mAh.
 The specifications say that the maximum current is < 820 mA.
-At that maximum rate the battery should be depleted in a little over an hour; however, that would require running the speaker at full volume, which one would never do.
+At that maximum rate the battery should be depleted in a little over an hour; however, that would require running the speaker at full volume, which one would never come close to doing.
 The radio’s volume control goes from 0 – 30.
 Comfortable listening for me is at 8.
+In casual use, battery life has not been an issue and the clock runs for many weeks without depleting the battery.

 Technical specifications